cloudcreativity/json-api/UPGRADE.md

 The `Contracts\Validators\FilterValidatorInterface` has been removed as a result.
 Filter validation should be achieved by the query checker instance returned by the validator provider.

+### Store and Adapters

+We have refactored adapters so that they relate to one resource.
+This fits our plan to ultimately use the adapter to also filter resources, filter relationships etc. I.e. the adapter will contain a lot of search logic that will be very specific to a particular resource type.

+The store is now injected with a container that holds lazily-loads all adapters, along the same lines as the schema container from the `neomerx/json-api` package.

+To upgrade, convert any adapters that handle multiple resource types into a container that implements `Contracts\Store\ContainerInterface`, returning a class that implements the updated `Contracts\Store\AdapterInterface` for each resource type.

+If you need to use a multiple adapter containers, wrap them in the `Store\ContainerIterator` implementation.
+This allows you to load multiple containers into a single container class.
+The iterator will loop over the containers and return the first adapter that is created.

 ## v0.6 to v0.7

 ### Config